DominusKelvin/awesome-go-resources/README.md

 # Awesome Go
-> Curated list of resources: books, videos, articles about using Next.js.
+> Curated list of resources: books, videos, articles about using Go.

 [Go](https://golang.org/) is an open source programming language that makes it easy to build simple, reliable, and efficient software..